Respect for Human Rights

 3. Respect for Human Rights

-The Tsubaki Group prohibits discrimination based on race, ethnicity group, nationality, social status, origin, gender, disability, health status, thoughts and beliefs, sexual orientation, or differences in job type or employment status, as well as harassment that harms the dignity of individuals.
+The Tsubaki Group prohibits discrimination based on race, ethnic group, nationality, social status, origin, gender, disability, health status, thoughts and beliefs, sexual orientation, or differences in job type or employment status, as well as harassment that harms the dignity of individuals.
 We also promise to provide a safe working environment, secure minimum wages, labor practices including proper management of working hours, freedom of association, and respect for the right to collective bargaining.
 Moreover, we firmly condemn slave labor, human trafficking, forced labor, and child labor.

 4. Implementation of Human Rights Due Diligence